Estimating the housing production function with unobserved land heterogeneity: Model and Estimation Strategy

-In the second step, the remaining part of the production function is recovered nonparametrically.
-The elasticity of output with respect to capital, obtained in the first step, defines a partial differential equation that can be integrated to yield
+Step 2 recovers the part of the production function that is not identified by the share equation.
+Step 1 identifies the derivative of the log production function with respect to log capital, $D(k,l)=\partial h(k,l)/\partial k$.
+Therefore, there exists a land-specific component $C(l)$ such that